codeHokage1/image_server/README.md

 ```

 ## How to use:
+### Option A - Using deployed project
+1. With Postman(/Thunder Client, or any other API Testing client), send requests to routes as stated above, appending the URL: **https://image-server-wd3v.onrender.com**

+### Option B - Running from your local machine
 1. Clone, Fork or Download Repo
 2. Add a **.env** file to the root directory of the root project.
    Include the following environment variables: